nickmvincent/cmpt419_spring2025/assignments/project_rubric.md

 You are encouraged to finish a draft of your project report before the end of the semester.
 You will have an opportunity to present your project.
 This is voluntarily but operates under the "it can only help you" rule: if your presentation helps to clarify the contributions or challenges of your project, this may positively affect your grade.
 In particular, presenting your project can help you increase your "relevance to class themes" score, as I will ask questions and give you a chance to further demonstrate engagement with our key themes.

+Furthermore, if you give a presentation, you can opt out of Quiz 4.
+If you give a presentation that does not meet the quality bar, I will inform you afterwards and can take Quiz 4 (so you will not "risk" anything by giving a presentation).

-If you believe you can make major improvements with some extra time, you can write an "extension" plan **at least a week in advance** (detailing how your group will use the following time (between 1-5 days).
+If you believe you can make major improvements with some extra time, you can write an "extension" plan **at least a week in advance** (detailing how your group will use the following time (between 1-6 days, with April 9 23:59 being the absolute, final, no exceptions, deadline).
 This should be structured much like an email or presentation you might give your boss explaining why a feature needs an extra week of dev time (something that may happen in your career!)

+Even if you ask for an extension, you must submit a draft of your report on April 3rd.

 ### **How is the class project graded?**